Communicating with Alumni and Donors During the COVID-19 Pandemic

 Reggie Bustinza is the Executive Director of the Northern Illinois University Alumni Association, where he oversees financial progress, works with campus partners, and manages a team of alumni relations and communications staff in order to meet association goals.
 In this role, he also serves as lead liaison to the NIUAA Board of Directors and cultivates potential board members.
 Reggie’s previous positions include alumni relations management at Lewis University and Bradley University.
 Reggie holds an M.B.A. in Business Administration & Management and a B.A. in Communication, both from Bradley University.

-Executive Director of Development, University of Pennsylvania Law School
+Executive Director of Development, University of Pennsylvania Carey Law School